manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Keep track of the employee's progress with their yearly/quarterly goals.
 - Provide the employee an opportunity to speak on anything on their mind.
+- Provide feedback to the employee, either related to something that are doing well and should continue doing, or something that needs course correction.
 - Have a frank conversation with the employee about the team health from their perspective.
 - Ask the employee for feedback on anything the EM could do to help him/her or the team.